 What is Wall Thickness in Resin 3D Printing?

-Wall thickness is simply the measurement of the how wide the external structure of a model is, measured in millimeters.
+Wall thickness is simply the measurement of how wide the external structure of a model is, measured in millimeters.
 When you hollow your models, you’ll be asked to a wall thickness, which translates to strength and integrity of the print.

 It is considered one of the most important aspects of 3D printing because too thin or thick walls can raise different types of issues regarding its printing and quality.
 You definitely don’t want walls too thin, since it can result in print failures.